esoergel/Food-Economy/README.md

-Food-Economy
+Food Economy Engagement Tool
 ============

-Food Economy Engagement Tool - keep track of food purchasing.
+A tool to keep track of food purchasing.

+This project began during the Local Economies Hackathon at the MIT Sustainability Summit on April 28th, 2013